spatialos/UnrealGDK/SpatialGDK/Documentation/content/generating-a-snapshot.md

  This creates a snapshot called `default.snapshot` in `spatial\snapshots`.

-You only need to regenerate snapshots when changing the `SnapshotGenerator.SingletonActorClasses` section in `DefaultEditorSpatialGDK.ini`.
-For more information, see [Singleton Actors]({{urlRoot}}/content/singleton-actors.md).
+You need to regenerate snapshots when adding/removing `SpatialType` classes or when adding/removing stably named replicated actors in your level.